Non-vanishing of geodesic periods of automorphic forms: Background

-We are now ready to state the main connection between vertical line integrals ins geodesic periods as was proved in \cite[Prop.
-4.2]{no23} in a slightly different form.
-The argument directly yields the following and we just indicate the changes needed. \begin{proposition} Let $f: \H\rightarrow \C$ be a cuspidal Maa{\ss} form of weight $k$ for $\Gamma$.
-Let $\gamma\in \Gamma$ be a hyperbolic matrix with lower left entry $c_\gamma>0$, and let $\CC\subset \Gamma\backslash \PSL_2(\R)$ be the oriented closed geodesic corresponding to the $\Gamma$-conjugacy class of $\gamma$.
+We fix $\Gamma\subset \PSL_2(\R)$ to be a Fuchsian group of finite covolume with a cusp at infinity of width one.
+We are now ready to state the key connection between vertical line integrals and geodesic periods.
+This was proved in \cite[Prop.\ 4.2]{no23} in a slightly different form.
+We will simply indicate the necessary changes. \begin{proposition}[Cf.\ Proposition 4.2 in \cite{no23}] Let $k\in 2\Z$ be an even integer.
+Let $f: \H\rightarrow \C$ be a Maa{\ss} cusp form of weight $k$ for $\Gamma$.
+Let $\gamma\in \Gamma$ be a hyperbolic matrix with lower left entry $c_\gamma>0$, and let $\CC_\gamma\subset \Gamma\backslash \PSL_2(\R)$ be the oriented closed geodesic corresponding to the $\Gamma$-conjugacy class of $\gamma$.
+For any $\varepsilon>0$, we have that